Great Advice For Transporting Cars and Other vehicles

 Removal of all toll tags is also a good idea.

 Always fold back your mirrors and pull the antenna down.
 Please remove Items like fog lights, roof racks or any special attachments.
-Issues can arise with these being over height, in turn, costing you more at the time of collection.
+Issues can arise with these being over-height, costing you more at the time of collection.

 Remove Any Car Covers

-Detach any car covers that are on your car; the car covers can not be on your vehicle, This can be a missile while travelling on the trucks.
+Detach any car covers on your car; the car covers can not be on your vehicle.
+This can be a missile while travelling on the trucks.

 Special Notes Truck Driver

 If you can, make any special notes for the driver if needed.
-For example, if the clutch is different, the car is started a different way, these things make the transportation more straightforward and faster at the time of collection.
+For example, if the clutch is different, the car is started differently.
+These things make transportation more straightforward and faster at the time of collection.
 Leave a note in the car if you have to with any special instructions.

 Never under any circumstance can you have any firearms, flammable materials, gases or liquids.
-Carriers will inspect your car and if these rules have not adhered too, may be rejected.
+Carriers will inspect your car and, if these rules have not been adhered to, may be rejected.

 loading and unloading

-Your vehicle will be reviewed, loaded and unloaded on various occasions while being transported.
-Consequently, it will undoubtedly travel opened.
-Reduce the danger of loss by taking out all unnecessary items, like video and DVD players, TVs, GPS Systems, and CD players.
+Your vehicle will be reviewed, loaded and unloaded while transported.
+Consequently, it will undoubtedly be opened.
+Reduce the danger of loss by removing unnecessary items, like video and DVD players, TVs, GPS Systems, and CD players.
 Ship these things independently.